RamilZohrabli/Java-Practice/README.md

 # Week08
 ## Task1
 I created several lists named as `shoppingList`, `newShoppingList` and linked list named as `newLinkedList` and added particular elements to them.
 Then I implemented several functions like printing, removing element at index, removing particular element, checking function and etc c.

+## Task2
+First I created `number` list and added random number in unsorted order.
+Then I implemented several methods like `Collections.sort()` and `List.sort()` for sorting the list.
+Also I implemented `Comparator` interface by using anonymous and concrete classes.

+## Task3
+For the representation of full name, I created `Account` class which implements `Comparable` interface.
+I created, fields, constructor and getter methods.
+Then I overriden `toString()` method for the suitable output representation.
+I overriden `compareTo()` method for comparing fields.
+In the main method I initialized List and added some names, surnames and account amounts.
+I printed and sorted the elements with `for-each` loops.
+For sorting balance, I used from `Comparator` interface.